In this article:

 Bananas are unlikely to cause any side effects, making them safe for regular consumption.

 Note: Honey and banana cannot help with an acute exacerbation.
 However, both can help reduce airway inflammation and better control symptoms, along with other medications.

-The warm air from the hot bath helps soothe the airways, allows for more humidified air entry, and prevents the trigger from causing constriction to reduce the severity of the attack.
+The warm air also allows for more humidified air entry and prevents the trigger from causing constriction to reduce the severity of the attack.

 Among those who received appropriate treatment, 25% will experience worsening of asthma symptoms with age.

 Seek medical attention so your medications can be adjusted to keep the condition from deteriorating any further.

 Pregnancy may also worsen asthma symptoms.
-Thus, patients who are pregnant should be cautious and aware of this possibility, so their inhalers and medications are properly adjusted.
+(12) Thus, patients who are pregnant should be cautious and aware of this possibility, so their inhalers and medications are properly adjusted.

 Given that asthma can develop at any age, seek prompt medical care if you experience the classic symptoms of asthma (shortness of breath, cough, and wheezing).